SubRighteous/audio-share-linux-gui/README.md

 ## Requirements
 * A PC with Linux
 * Linux with PipeWire
+* Linux desktop environment with a system tray
 * Python 3 (tested on 3.13)
 * xcb plugin for qt
 ```bash